Read This First

 Prompt 3: Cite 5 notable individuals in history who have transgressed this principle that awe does not imbue the objects of awe with objective beauty.

-Notable Individuals Who Have Transgressed the Principle becomes more useful once its structure is made visible.
+Notable Individuals Who Have Transgressed the Principle becomes clearer once the parts stop doing different work.

-The section turns on Notable Individuals Who Have Transgressed the Principle, Plato, and Immanuel Kant.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Notable Individuals Who Have Transgressed the Principle, Plato, and Immanuel Kant in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The important discipline is to keep Notable Individuals Who Have Transgressed the Principle distinct from Plato.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Notable Individuals Who Have Transgressed the Principle distinct from Plato.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

 Plato (Ancient Greek Philosopher)